 And then … there’s the Texas summer heat.
 Man, they weren’t kidding when they named this race The Hottest Half! (picture source)

-I’ve always known that I am super affected by heat when exercising, and even though I follow my tips for exercising in the heat, I know that my body doesn’t handle it well, and I just need to slow down to be safe.
+I’ve always known that I am super affected by heat (and especially humidity) when exercising, and even though I follow my tips for exercising in the heat, I know that my body doesn’t handle it well, and I just need to slow down to be safe.
 There’s a difference between pushing yourself harder when your legs hurt and pushing yourself harder when you feel dizzy and lightheaded … and I only support the former!
 Incidentally, after I got over the hump of my first few half marathons (my first was 2:18 in 2007 in Miami), my fastest half marathon (1:39, October 2012 in Dallas) has been the coldest (37 degrees at the start), and my slowest (2:04, June 2011 in Chicago) has been the hottest (97 degrees at the finish).

 So how was today’s race?
 Well, it fit pretty well with the trend I laid out above!
 (It was 83 degrees with 65% humidity when I started, and 87 degrees with 55% humidity when I finished.)
 I’ll be honest, it was a struggle.
 I went into the race thinking I’d keep a nice, steady, relaxed pace and go for a 1:50 half … but by mile 4 I knew that wasn’t going to happen!
 The heat really got to me, and I ended up taking several walk breaks towards the end.
 I finished in 2:01:58 according to my watch.
 And I was hot!